CEI-lab/ece3400-2018/docs/lab3.md

-# Lab 3: Radio Communication and Map Drawing
+# Lab 3: System Integration and Radio Communication
 ## ECE 3400 Fall ’18

-**IN PROGRESS - EVERYTHING WILL CHANGE**

 ### Objective
-In this lab, you will be working on the final major component of your project: radio communication.
-You will also extend the work you did in Lab 3, using the FPGA to draw a full maze on a VGA monitor and update it with information received from the radio.
+In this lab you will integrate the components you have worked on in Labs and milestones 1 and 2.
+You will make a robot that can start on a 660Hz tone, have it navigate a small test maze autonomously, and have it send the maze information it discovers wirelessly to a base station.
+The base station, in turn, will display these updates on a screen for debugging.

 Before the lab, split your team into two groups.
-One group will work on the radio component and the other on the FPGA component.
-Preferably, the FPGA group will *not* contain the group members who did the maze drawing component of Lab 3.
-We would like everyone to get experience with the VGA elements of this course.
-Note that the each group has it own pre-lab assignment.
+One group will work on the radio component and the other on integrating robot start signals, line following, wall detection and detection of other robots (while ignoring decoys).
+For the final portion of the lab, your work will be tied together so that the robot can run through the maze and update the program as it goes.

-For the final portion of the lab, the work done with the radio will be combined with the work done with the FPGA.
-Using the Nordic nRF24L01+ transceivers and the corresponding Arduino RF24 library, you will get the robot and video controller to talk to each other.
-You should ideally be able to send messages from one Arduino to the other Arduino (simulating actual maze information) and have the FPGA display the received data on the monitor.

 ### Documentation
 Throughout this lab and ALL labs, remember to document your progress on your website.
 Add anything that you think might be useful to the next person doing the lab.
 This may include helpful notes, code, schematics, diagrams, videos, and documentation of results and challenges of this lab.
 You will be graded on the thoroughness and readability of these websites.

 Remember, all labs are mandatory; attendance will be taken at every lab.
 All labs will require you to split into two sub-teams, so be sure to note on the website what work is carried out by whom.

+### Joint Pre-Lab
+Before you come to lab, you need to discuss with your entire team how you want to encode the maze and all the information in the maze.
+Preferably, whatever you do for the small test setup in this lab, will apply directly to the big maze in the final challenge.
+We have gone over some of these principles in lectures.
+Remember, the final maze will have 9x9 squares.
+Each square can be explored/unexplored, have walls on either and all sides, have treasures (with three shapes/colors) or not, and potentially have other robots/decoys as well.
+Will all this information fit in the memory of the Arduino?
+(How much SRAM do you have available?)
+Consider using bit masking to compress information.

 ***

 ## Radio Group
+To know if the robot is correctly searching through the maze, it will have to display the map it has discovered on a screen connected to a base station which is wirelessly connected to your robot.
+Beyond this application, the radio itself will come in handy for debugging purposes because it just acts as a (wireless) serial link between two Arduinos, one of which is hooked up to your computer.

 ### Materials
 - 2 Nordic nRF24L01+ transceivers
-- 2 Arduino Unos
+- 2 Arduino Unos (you can borrow an extra one *for the duration of the lab session* from the TAs)
-- 2 USB A/B cables
-- 2 radio breakout boards with headers
+- 2 radio breakout boards with headers (if we are out, feel free to make your own from perfboards).

 ![Fig. 1](images/lab4_fig1.png)
 ![Fig. 2](images/lab4_fig2.png)

-### Pre-lab Assignment
+### Extra Pre-lab Assignment

 This lab will use the RF24 Arduino library.
 Before you start the lab, look over the reference page (http://maniacbug.github.io/RF24/classRF24.html) and review the primary public interface methods at the top of the page.
 Make sure that you understand what they do at a high level.

-If you are sending a 2-dimensional (3x3, for example) array of chars, what is the size of the array in bytes?
-Compare this to the maximum payload size of the radio.
-How many packets are required to send the 3x3 char array?

-Now assume that each element in the array has a maximum value of 3.
-How many bytes can you compress this array into, now that you know this piece of information?
-How many packets are now required to send the array?
+You will also use the graphical user interface (GUI) prepared by the TAs.
+To install this GUI, please follow the instructions [here](https://github.com/backhous/ece3400-maze-gui).

 ### Procedure
 **Getting Started**